 We will continue to serve as a fundamental catalyst for promoting quality of life in Delaware County by linking university-based research and innovative land-grant university programming with the talents, enthusiasm and goals of community groups, agencies, institutions, volunteers and our program staff through pro-active planning, focused programming and on-going partnering.

 Our annual report is filled with snapshots of programs that show you an overview of the newest and most exciting programs.
-For greater details, feel free to browse the rest of our website our visit our Facebook pages.
+For greater details, feel free to browse the rest of our website or visit our Facebook pages.
 We want to thank the Extension staff, volunteers, program partners, the county board of supervisors, and members for helping to make a difference in the lives of people through Extension programs each year.
-We hope you enjoy these reports of past year’s Cornell Cooperative Extension of Delaware County’s accomplishments.

 Vice President: Abby Wilson, Delhi